blackbaud/sky-addin-client/README.md

 ### ES6/TypeScript
 - Ensure that you have Node v6+ and NPM v3+.
 To verify this, run `node -v` and `npm -v` at the command line.
-- Install the library as a dependency of your project by running `npm install @blackbaud/sky-addin-client --save` in your project's folder.
+- Install the library as a dependency of your project by running `npm install --save @blackbaud/sky-addin-client` in your project's folder.

 ### Vanilla JavaScript/ES5
 The SKY add-in library is also distributed as a UMD bundle.
 If you're using ES5 with Node or a tool like Browserify you can `require()` it: